ICPR 2026 Competition on Low-Resolution License Plate Recognition

 Professor, PUCPR & UFPR, Brazil

 Professor at the Pontifical Catholic University of Paraná (PUCPR), Brazil.
 Actively engaged in automatic license plate recognition research since 2018.
-He has developed widely adopted benchmarks in the field, including UFPR ALPR and RodoSol ALPR, which have become reference datasets for the research community.
+He has developed widely adopted benchmarks in the field, including UFPR-ALPR and RodoSol-ALPR, which have become reference datasets for the research community.
 His conference and journal publications have helped shape the current state of the art in the field.

 Photo of Valfride Nascimento